-NOTE: This is an unofficial copy of the Vermont Statutes Annotated that is provided as a convenience. shall not require a permit as provided under subsection (a) of this section, provided that the replacement or repair does not result in the physical expansion of the railroad's facilities.-- Added 1994.
-No. 200 (Adj.
+(i) The repair or replacement of railroad facilities used for transportation purposes, as part of a railroad's maintenance, shall not be considered to be substantial changes and shall not require a permit as provided under subsection (a) of this section, provided that the replacement or repair does not result in the physical expansion of the railroad's facilities.- Added 1994, No. 200 (Adj.
 Sess.), § 2, eff.
 June 17, 1994.